-To celebrate its milestone 100th anniversary in style, the International Association of Amusement Parks and Attractions (IAAPA) knew that only one city would do for IAAPA Attractions Expo 2018: Orlando, Theme Park Capital of the World®!
-After all, the nation’s No. 1 meetings destination isn’t just home to some of the world’s most famous attractions — it’s also helped produce record-breaking editions of IAAPA’s annual conference and trade show.
+To celebrate its milestone 100th anniversary in style, the International Association of Amusement Parks and Attractions (IAAPA) knew that only one city would do for IAAPA Attractions Expo 2018: Orlando!
+After all, Cvent's No. 1 meeting destination isn’t just home to some of the world’s most famous attractions — it’s also helped produce record-breaking editions of IAAPA’s annual conference and trade show.

 In fact, IAAPA adores Orlando so much, they’ve committed to holding their expo at the Orange County Convention Center (OCCC) through 2030, and they’re also moving their global headquarters to the area.
 Watch the video and read on to find out why they love Orlando, and why we’re perfect for your next event, too!

 No Show Is Too Large for Orlando

 Not that IAAPA ever has a problem filling the massive OCCC, but in 2018, they broke their own all-time attendance record with 40,000 exhibitors, attendees and buyers.

 “This is a record show for us,” says Hal McEvoy, president and CEO, IAAPA, who understands perfectly why his participants love coming to Orlando.
 “They can come to see the show, see the latest innovations [and] get educated, and then you have restaurants and the world-class attractions that Orlando has.”

 Danny Gruening, vice president of marketing, Creative Works Inc., agrees.
 “Orlando makes perfect sense,” he says.
 “It’s a fantastic convention center, and it’s just easily accessible across the world and across the United States.”